kitnato/neverquest/README.md

 Time duration between attacks, not considering any interruptions such as [recovery](#recovery-rate).

+#### Bleed chance

+Percentage determining the chance that when attacking, the given [bleed damage](#bleed-damage) of the current weapon's damage is inflicted on the monster over 2.5 seconds.

+#### Bleed damage

+Percentage of the weapon's total damage that is inflicted over time after a successful attack with bleed.
+Damage proportional to this total bleed damage is taken every 100 milliseconds until duration (2.5 seconds total) is complete.

 #### Block chance

-Percentage chance that when defending, all incoming non-protected damage is blocked.
+Percentage determining the chance that when defending, all incoming non-protected damage is blocked.

 #### Critical chance

-Percentage chance that when attacking, critical damage is dealt, which multiplies [total damage](#total-damage).
+Percentage determining the chance that when attacking, critical damage is dealt, which multiplies [total damage](#total-damage).

 #### Critical damage